How to Order a Repeat Prescription

 If you need your prescription issued very early or for a longer duration than usual because you are going on holiday, please explain your need in writing on the form.
 Usually we do not issue prescriptions more than 10 days before they are due.

-Several local pharmacies collect prescriptions from us on a daily basis and will then prepare them ready for you to collect at your convenience or, in some cases, will deliver them to you.
+We send our prescriptions electronically to any pharmacy you have signed up for in England who will then prepare them ready for you to collect at your convenience or, in some cases, will deliver them to you.
 Ask your pharmacy or our receptionist for details.

 Repeat prescriptions are reviewed at least once a year.
 You may be called in for blood tests or review appointments with the nurse or doctor as part of this process.
-We now have an on-site pharmacy, which enables a qualified pharmacist to liaise with our staff about your medication and care.
+We now have our own pharmacist and pharmacy team, so they may contact you about your medication or may liaise with our staff about your medication and care.